Not on View

-In 1936, together with Herbert Read, Roland Penrose, and André Breton, Jennings helped organize the “First Surrealist Exhibition” in London.
-Even his work in cinema was influenced by the new artistic currents; his methods do not simply distort one’s sensory perception but offer new mental associations that enable one to see and imagine unpredictably.
+In 1936, together with André Breton, Roland Penrose, and Herbert Read, Jennings helped organize the First Surrealist Exhibition in London.
+Even his work in cinema was influenced by new artistic currents; beyond distorting one’s sensory perception his methods offer new mental associations that enable one to see and imagine unpredictably.
 Among his most renown works from the war period were the documentaries Words for Battle (1941), Listen to Britain (1942), and Fires Were Started (1943).

 His photographic and pictorial productions are of extreme importance, namely due to his use of collage.
 In juxtaposing contrary elements not normally found in the same context, Jennings achieves the surprising effects of irony, disorientation, and novelty: the physical proximity makes the differences in media even more marked, while the differences in environment―where the objects usually belong―reinforce the disparity.
 A master of collage, Jennings even experimented with the technique in a peculiar written form, publishing in Contemporary Poetry and Prose various “Reports” in which references are based in meta-history, or even freestyle linguistics in which verb tenses follow no coherent logic.
 Jennings died in Poros, Greece, in 1950, by falling from a cliff whilst filming the location for a new documentary.